 Today, Cisneros is a dynamic global organization.
 It owns Venezuela’s largest television network, as well as the largest independent TV and film studio serving the Spanish-speaking communities across the Americas.
 Despite the breadth of its operations, however, the company today is set up very differently to when Adriana took the helm.
 One of her first acts was to oversee a rootand-branch restructuring of its operations, rationalizing twenty-eight silos into three divisions and creating much more connectivity within them.

 We've been in media for seventy five years.
 Our content is seen in over 100 countries in thirteen languages.
 Cisneros Interactive is our digital business, with our regional advertising network.
 Real Estate is another new division.
 It's about identifying and developing high-end projects, like the amazing beach resort hotel and golf course we're working on in the Dominican Republic.
 Oh, and then there's a new division we're putting together.
 But that's a secret for now.

 I noticed that people were sharing our content on YouTube and it was getting millions of views.
 We recognized that younger people were increasingly consuming shows on YouTube at a time when many thought the platform was just for videos of cats playing the piano.
 We also realized that there was a lot of money to be made from digital traffic but that there was no one specializing in that traffic in the Hispanic market.

 Everyone was trying to figure out where our extra fifteen million viewers had come from.
 Our digital strategy had gotten people watching on their cellphones and computers, not just on TV.
 Grandmothers were watching but so was the sixteen-year old granddaughter.
 We had made our programming reach a much younger audience.

 The next century

-My father and grandfather always took a long-term view and that’s what we’re still doing today,” says Adriana.
+My father and grandfather always took a long-term view and that’s what we’re still doing today says Adriana.
 “Long-term horizons and objectives help stop you panicking every time the economy does something funny.
 In Latin America, you can easily have a few countries suffering political or economic instability at any given moment.
 Playing the long game and having pan-regional exposure helps us mitigate those risks.
 It’s been really fruitful for us.”